Whitewater Raft The Numbers

 For this experience, it is recommended to request bookings at least 7 days in advance.

 Prior to scheduling/booking a date for this experience, Cloud 9 Living's standard return and exchange policy shall apply.
 Once you have scheduled a date and received a booking confirmation, no refunds will be given.
-Rescheduling may be allowed, however rescheduling within 14 days of your experience and outside 48 hours before the trip will result in a $10 per participant change fee, and no rescheduling will be allowed inside of 48 hours of your experience.
+Rescheduling may be allowed, however rescheduling within 14 days of your experience and outside 48 hours before the trip will result in a 15% change fee of the total cost of the experience.
+No rescheduling will be allowed within 48 hours of your experience.

 What if it rains?